May 28, 2022

 As with any substance, the body can build a tolerance to psilocybin, causing diminishing returns.
 The “off” days allow this tolerance to dissipate.

-Some veteran psilocybin users recommend taking 1-2 weeks off from microdosing every 2-3 months in order to avoid building long-term tolerance to psilocybin.
+Some veteran psilocybin users recommend taking 1-2 weeks off from microdosing every 2-3 months to avoid building long-term tolerance to psilocybin.

 Many microdosers suggest taking your dose first thing in the morning.
 This way, any beneficial effects will endure throughout the day and not interfere with sleeping patterns.
 Additionally, it is best to microdose on an empty stomach as food will decrease absorption into the stomach lining.